Heini

 Heini is both a given name and a surname.
 It is mainly a masculine given name in German-speaking countries, but a feminine given name in Finland.
 However, in Wales, it is a both masculine and feminine given name, meaning 'healthy and spirited'.
-Currently, in Wales, it is more commonly recognised and a female given name.
+Currently, in Wales, it is more commonly recognised as a female given name.
 Notable people with the name include: